HKUST-Aerial-Robotics/SIMPL/README.md

 # multi-GPU based on DDP
 sh scripts/simpl_av1_eval_ddp.sh
 ```

+### Train/Evaluate/Visualize SIMPL using Argoverse 2
+Please refer to the scripts in the directory `scripts/`, and the usage is similar to scripts for the Argoverse 1 dataset.
+If you have any questions, please feel free to raise an issue or contact us via email.

 ## Acknowledgment
 We would like to express sincere thanks to the authors of the following packages and tools: